-Dish rose (DISH) 4 percent to $31.93 at the close in New York, the biggest gain since Sept.
+Dish rose (DISH:US) 4 percent to $31.93 at the close in New York, the biggest gain since Sept.
 5. The Englewood, Colorado-based company’s shares have climbed 12 percent this year.

 The second-largest U.S. satellite TV provider is looking for a partner that’s already in the industry to help it build “the best wireless network in the United States,” Ergen said today at a conference in Orlando, Florida.
 Dish’s billionaire founder calmed investors by reiterating he was unlikely to build a network on his own, said Vijay Jayant, an analyst at ISI Group in New York.